-United Kingdom and Norway ($1.33 billion and $677 million over 5 years, respectively): the outright leaders in public funding for GAVI.
-A special nod to UK Prime Minister David Cameron and Secretary of State for International Development Andrew Mitchell for their leadership around the pledging conference and their full-throated defense of smart development aid amid budget cuts.
+- United Kingdom and Norway ($1.33 billion and $677 million over five years, respectively): the outright leaders in public funding for GAVI.
+A special nod to UK Prime Minister David Cameron and Secretary Andrew Mitchell for their leadership around the pledging conference and their full-throated defense of smart development aid amid budget cuts.

-United States ($450 million over 3 years): In a proud moment for the US, leadership agreed to nearly double current levels of funding for GAVI.
+- United States ($450 million over three years): In a proud moment for the US, leadership agreed to nearly double current levels of funding for GAVI.
 They also agreed to host a high-level conference next year to assess progress against achieving impact based on the immunization pledges made today.

-Australia ($149 million over 3 years): not a giant number outright, but a dramatic 10-fold increase to be celebrated.
+- Australia ($149 million over three years): not a giant number outright, but a dramatic 10-fold increase to be celebrated.

 Of course, as advocates and legislators know well, pledges made do not always equal money in the bank, and so today marks just the first, critical step in our efforts to improve access to new and underutilized vaccines.